Skip to Content

 Full details can be viewed on the regulation button.

-Please contact Denise Bourne for more information on required supporting documents
+Please contact Janet Lowe for more information on required supporting documents.

 Your creative writing sample should be in the genre you wish to pursue in your thesis and limited to 4,000 words maximum for fiction, creative non-fiction, a theatre or film script, or a hybrid writing sample.
 For poetry, please submit a sample of up to ten poems (about 10-15 pages).
 If you are unable to upload your portfolio, please upload confirmation that you are sending your portfolio in hard copy to: